ThePyoneerProject/course/introduction/who_is_it_for.md

 ---
 order: 3
-title: Who Is It For?
+title: Who is it for?
 ---

 My approach is for people who prefer the high risk / high reward path, and who are able to tolerate the stress that comes with it.